ark-lang/ark/misc/REFERENCE.md

 ## <a name="conditionals"></a>Conditionals
 ### <a name="if"></a>If Statements
-In Jayfor, an if statement is denoted with the `if` keyword, a condition, and a pair of curly `{}` braces.
+In Ink, an if statement is denoted with the `if` keyword, a condition, and a pair of curly `{}` braces.
 Within the braces, a list of statements are specified, which will execute if the aforementioned condition is true: